darvaza-proxy/x/web/README.md

   take the request's `URL.Path`, and then clean it to make sure its safe to use.
 * `CleanPath()` cleans and validates the path for `URL.Path` handling.

+### RESTful Handlers

+The `darvaza.org/x/web/resource` sub-package offers a `Resource[T]` wrapper to implement a RESTful interface to a particular resource.

 ## Response Handlers

 Using `respond.WithRequest()` we compute our options and `PreferredContentType()`